Floor fight erupts as Pelosi speaks ahead of vote to condemn Trump's 'racist' comments

 "Can I ask the words be taken down?
 I make a point of order that the gentlewoman's words are unparliamentary and be taken down," Collins said.

-"The chair will remind all members, please, please, do not make personality-based comments," the chair, Rep. Emanuel Cleaver, D-Mo., said.
+"The chair will remind all members, please, please, do not make personality-based comments," the Cleaver said.

 Collins then repeated his request to strike Pelosi's comments.
-Determining whether Pelosi's comments were out of order could require a vote of the House.

-For several minutes after Collins' objection, House members were huddled with the parliamentarian, Thomas J. Wickham Jr.

-Wickham's final determination could be overruled by Cleaver or the full House.
+For more than 30 minutes after Collins' objection, House members were huddled with the parliamentarian, Thomas J. Wickham Jr., to determine next steps.
+Wickham's determination could be overruled by Cleaver or a vote of the full House.

+As the consultation dragged on, Pelosi then appeared to leave the House floor, which itself constitutes a violation of House Rules when someone’s words are taken down.
+Members are supposed to be seated on the floor when a member’s words are stricken.

 AOC 'SQUAD' CALLS TRUMP 'OCCUPANT' OF WHITE HOUSE IN NO-HOLDS-BARRED PRESS CONFERENCE